dojo/docs/quickstart/data/usingdatastores/fetchsingle.rst

 .. contents::
   :depth: 3

 A common desire is to retrieve a single item of data and display it in some fashion.
 Dojo.data provides an API definition that can be implemented by DataStores to make this a simple operation.
-The API is called the Identity API and the definition can be found `here <dojo/data/api/Identity>`_.
+The API is called the Identity API and the definition can be found :ref:`here <dojo/data/api/Identity>`.

 For this example, we'll assume the following simple data source: